rabm2k7/transports/README.md

 ## packets

-Every packet on the network is a UTF-8 encoded text file, because UTF-8 is byte true and since the ground form of the packet (lzma encrypted version) will always be ASCII, we can even code it back into hexadecimal or binary with position-true binary represenation. ff00 is the type reserved for 'system internal' frames right now.
+Every packet on the network is a UTF-8 encoded text file, because UTF-8 is byte true and since the ground form of the packet (lzma encrypted version) will always be ASCII, we can even code it back into hexadecimal or binary with position-true binary representation. ff00 is the type reserved for 'system internal' frames right now.

 ### packet addressing